michelderu/ai-calculator/README.md

 ```

 The above JSON is already saved URL-encoded within the Jupyter Notebook, `CBS_Linear_Regression_Model.ipynb`.
 It can be tested in Postman or with `curl`.

+### Training a model that works on CNTK using Keras

+As the previous model (CBS Linear Regression) didn't run in MarkLogic due to the lack of support of the LinearRegressor model in the embedded CNTK library/ONNX runtime, here's an example that tries to create a model using the low-level Keras modules.

+Start `jupyter notebook` (within the Microsoft CNTK Docker Image) and run all steps in sequence in `Train_Gender_Classifier_Model.ipynb`.

+This example was taken from the MarkLogic Blog Post by Anthony Roach: https://www.marklogic.com/blog/now-available-marklogic-embedded-machine-learning/.